theparticleman/theparticleman.github.io/posts/a-website-reborn.md

 So like any self-respecting software developer, when it seems like the existing solutions are too complicated, what did I do?
 I made mine own that's arguably more complicated, of course!

 This site (in it's current incarnation at least) is now a generated static website.
 You can check out the code [here](https://github.com/theparticleman/theparticleman.github.io).
 You probably don't want to use it, since it's specifically for my use case.
-But, you know, if that's you're thing, go for it.
+But, you know, if that's your thing, go for it.

 I still have the posts from the previous incarnation of my blog.
 Those posts aren't all here right now, but I plan to bring them over as I have time.
 I'll also probably bring over some posts that I wrote for the [Pluralsight Tech Blog](https://www.pluralsight.com/tech-blog) when I worked there.